girichinu/mycode/README.md

 # mycode
-this is my first Git repository
+This is my first Git repository
+Author-GIRISHMA.R